Chart Color Schemes

 In terms of cultural diversity, Coffs Harbour - South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Coffs Harbour-South has a cultural diversity above average, with 21.2% of its population born overseas and 13.9% speaking a language other than English at home.
-Christianity is the main religion in Coffs Harbour-South, comprising 51.5% of its population.
-The most notable overrepresentation is in Other religions, which comprises 3.8% of the population compared to 3.3% across Rest of NSW.
+Coffs Harbour-South has a cultural diversity above average, with 21.2% of its population born overseas and 13.9% speaking languages other than English at home.
+Christianity is the predominant religion in Coffs Harbour-South, comprising 51.5%.
+The most notable overrepresentation is seen in Other religions, which constitutes 3.8% compared to 3.3% regionally.

-In terms of ancestry, the top three represented groups are English (29.3%), Australian (27.3%), and Other (10.2%).
-There are also notable divergences in certain ethnic groups: Australian Aboriginal is equally represented at 4.0%, French remains at 0.5%, and Scottish shows a slight underrepresentation at 7.8% compared to the regional average of 8.3%.
+In terms of ancestry, the top three groups are English (29.3%), Australian (27.3%), and Other (10.2%).
+Some ethnic groups show significant differences: Australian Aboriginal is equally represented at 4.0%, French remains at 0.5%, and Scottish is slightly underrepresented at 7.8% compared to the regional figure of 8.3%.

 Frequently Asked Questions - Diversity